Margrethe Vestager: Executive Vice President of the European Commission for a Europe Fit for the Digital Age, 2019–2024

 Following the 2019 European Parliament election, Vestager was proposed as President of the European Commission.
-Vestager’s campaign for the presidency of the European Commission encountered resistance in France, following her decision to veto the merger between Alstom and Siemens.
-The prohibition of the merger between two large European industrial companies angered the French president Emmanuel Macron and stood in the way of Vestager’s bid for the presidency of the European Commission.
+Vestager's campaign for the presidency of the European Commission encountered resistance in France, following her decision to veto the merger between Alstom and Siemens.
+The prohibition of the merger between two large European industrial companies angered the French president Emmanuel Macron and stood in the way of Vestager's bid for the presidency of the European Commission.

 In June 2019, Prime Minister Mette Frederiksen proposed that Vestager continue as Denmark's Commissioner for another five years.
 While, initially thought to become First Vice-President, Ursula von der Leyen has since proposed that Vestager, Frans Timmermans and Valdis Dombrovskis all serve as Executive Vice-Presidents of the Commission with Vestager having responsibility for a "Europe fit for the Digital Age".

 In her role as Vice-President of the European Commission, Vestager had public and private disagreements with Commissioner Thierry Breton, the Frenchman in charge of a major overhaul of the digital rules in the European Union.
 As Vice-President of the European Commission, Vestager has been a co-chair of the Trade and Technology Council since its creation in 2021.

+In July 2023, the appointment of the American Fiona Scott Morton to the post of chief economist in the Competition Directorate, with the support of Mrs Vestager, provoked an outcry in the European Parliament and in France, where leaders reacted negatively in the name of defending European interests.